Story

 What is the Town of Hawkins Like?

 Hawkins is more than a small town in rural Wisconsin—it’s where life feels simple and familiar.
-With just 852 people, everyone knows your name, and there’s no need for a mayor.
+With just 852 people, everyone knows your name, and they’ve all met the mayor.
 The sheriff and town council keep things running smoothly, just like old Mr. Thompson’s tractor parade down Main Street every fall, a quirky tradition that somehow still happens, even when no one asked for it.

 Hawkins has always been there for you.
 It’s where the smell of pies from the diner brings comfort, where Mrs. Willard always leaves her front porch light on ‘just in case,’ and where kids race bikes down to the creek, promising to be home before sunset.
 The Annual Easter Fireworks Eggsplosion is a town treasure, and everyone gathers for the Fourth of July potluck, where Betty Jean’s potato salad is both loved and feared.